 I recieved my bachelor’s and master’s degrees from the Moscow Institute of Physics and Technology and Skoltech.
-I’ve worked on my master’s thesis at MIT InfoLab and interned at DiDi Labs with Kevin Knight.
+I worked on my master’s thesis at MIT InfoLab.
+In 2020, I interned at DiDi Labs with Kevin Knight.